 - a) Assist all partners to fully understand and take ownership of the project.
-Detail the roles, support services and complementary responsibilities of UNDP CO and the UNDP/GEF Regional Office vis-à-vis the project team.
+Detail the roles, support services and complementary responsibilities of UNDP CO and RCU staff vis à vis the project team.
 Discuss the roles, functions, and responsibilities within the project's decision-making structures, including reporting and communication lines, and conflict resolution mechanisms.
-The Terms of Reference for project staff will be discussed again, as needed. - b) Based on the project results framework and the relevant GEF Tracking Tool, if appropriate, finalize the first Annual Work Programme (AWP).
+The Terms of Reference for project staff will be discussed again as needed. - b) Based on the project results framework and the relevant GEF Tracking Tool if appropriate, finalize the first annual work plan.
 Review and agree on the indicators, targets and their means of verification, and recheck assumptions and risks. - c) Provide a detailed overview of reporting, monitoring and evaluation (M&E) requirements.
 The Monitoring and Evaluation work plan and budget should be agreed and scheduled. - d) Discuss financial reporting procedures and obligations, and arrangements for annual audit. - e) Plan and schedule Project Board meetings.
-Roles and responsibilities of all project organization structures should be clarified and meetings planned.
+Roles and responsibilities of all project organisation structures should be clarified and meetings planned.
 The first Project Board meeting should be held within the first 12 months following the inception workshop.